illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 Demonstration of project management tool and explanation of the 25 build point items -- tell us what initially was assigned and what was accomplished (show GitHub commit charts and Kanban Board) | 3
-Demonstrate deployment of full working application on the provided cloud environment with explanation of each component | 3 Demonstrate login of user, posting of a question, and answering of a question | 3 Demonstration of all team-members accomplishing the prior step | 3 Clear transition to a conclusion and small summary of presentation | 1
+Demonstrate deployment of full working application on the provided cloud environment with explanation of each component | 3 Demonstrate login of user, posting of a question, and answering of a question | 3 Report of your and other teams Pen test results | 3 Clear transition to a conclusion and small summary of presentation | 1

 #### Rubric for Project Manager Presentation